 Furthermore, congress took no action on the donated land, and North Carolina’s new legislature had a change of heart.
 No one at that time outlawed take-backsies.

 As a result, Carolina’s newly elected legislature rescinded its offer and reasserted its claim to the land.
 Judges were ordered to hold court in the counties, and John Sevier was appointed to create a brigade of soldiers for defense.

-However, the Frontiersmen didn’t like that at all and formed their own government, naming John Sevier governor.
+However, the Frontiersmen didn’t like that at all and formed their own government, voting in Governor Sevier.
 The government first met in 1784, in the Overmountain town of Jonesborough.

 Greeneville was declared the capital in 1785.

 Why did the Lost State of Franklin not make it?